Step 4: Learn to Ride the Wild Horse

 The second option can be more intense if the emotional memory continues to force its way into your life or trouble you in other ways.
 Keep the recall process as short as possible—just long enough to return your focus to the physical sensations the memory evokes in your body.

-At the end of the meditation, it's important to shift your attention away from an exclusively internal focus on your physical and emotional feelings.
+At the end of each meditation, it's important to shift your attention away from an exclusively internal focus on your physical and emotional feelings.
 Return your attention to your everyday, external concerns such as work, leisure, and relationships.

 You may notice that even though you are no longer giving your full attention to your feelings, some awareness of what you are feeling will remain with you, in the background of your consciousness.
 This means that you are integrating the process into your everyday life, which will give you a greater sense of control over your emotions.